douglasag17/real-time-data-to-snowflake/README.md

 - You can create awesome Data Engineering projects without paying anything as most services offer a free trial.
 - This project was intended as a PoC and it is not recommended for production environments as we are not taking care of security actions such as granular access and networking.
 - Use Terraform as Infrastructure-as-Code (IaC) tool.
 Use Terraform to spin up cloud resources in the cloud.
+- Use Apache Druid.
+Druid is a high performance, real-time analytics database that delivers sub-second queries on streaming and batch data at scale and under load.